MageMCU/Joystick-Uno-L298N/README.md

 ## In Development

-The JUL_Release_Version will test periodically as described in the Testing Platform and to the standards set in platformio.ini settings.
+The JUL_Release_Version will be tested periodically as described in the Testing Platform and to the standards set in platformio.ini settings.

 - Compiled 20221018 - Big Fixes